 Several comments suggest additional reduced density alternatives, including a 400-unit alternative and a 100 percent affordable housing alternative with 350 units.
-The draft SEIR considers Alternative B, a reduced density alternative that would develop 800 units, or approximately 33 to 40 percent less gross square footage than the proposed project options.
-A further reduced alternative of 350 or 400 units would not meet most of the basic project objectives related to "replacing an underused surface parking lot located on surplus public land with a substantial amount of new housing," and "contribute to the City's goal of creating 5,000 housing units each year on a site specifically identified in the general plan for additional housing ... by maximizing the number of housing units in the project."
-Thus, such an alternative is considered, but rejected.
+The draft SEIR considers Alternative B, a reduced density alternative that would develop 800 units, or approximately 33 to 40 percent less gross square footage than the proposed project options-.
+The draft SEIR does not consider a further reduced density alternative because it would not meet most of the basic project objectives.